explorable-viz/esop2025/author-response/popl2025/response.md

 graph semantics comes first (with richer examples, as per Reviewer A), and the conjugate operators afterwards, with a cleaner presentation.

 C2. _Graph algorithms don't pay attention to properties of operators_.
-Correct.
-By the time the graph algorithms are given a graph, that graph already captures the kind of information you are referring to.
-So in the example you mention, the dependence graph already captures the specific fact that x2 * x3 only depends on x2 (since x2=0), not x3.

-The key point is that, although the procedure that builds the graph must make use of facts like these, the algorithms that operate on the graph do not.
+Graph building depends on the semantics of the language, and thus can capture that x2 * x3 depends only x2 when x2 = 0, whereas graph queries are semantics-agnostic (what is being referred to in line 951).
 This modularity is one of the key advantages of structuring the system this way.
+We will clarify this in the paper.

 C3. _Would prefer shorter intro, omitting 1.1 but expanding on contributions/roadmap._ Indeed Section 2 is
 rather short and Section 1 goes into a lengthy worked example before getting to contributions/roadmap, so we will reorganise along the lines you suggest.

 C4. _Inference rule presentation of algorithms (Fig 5)._ This way of presenting algorithms (as inductively defined relations, which one may subsequently prove to be deterministic and/or total) is useful for establishing the required metatheory (for example Propositions 3.17 and 3.19).
 These theorems would be difficult to prove for pseudocode presentations of the algorithms.

 ## Reviewer D